-For SSE Scholarships for the 2018-2019 Academic Year in the UK
+For SSE Scholarships for the 2022/2023 Academic Year in the UK

-September 2017 ESU sends application forms and information on program to school SSE

-Coordinators.
-All materials are posted online (www.esuus.org).

-December 2017 ESU sends interview materials to Regional Chairs.

-January 29, 2018 Deadline for applicants to submit all materials to the ESU.
+August/September 2021 ESU sends application forms and information on program to school SSE Coordinators.
+All materials are posted on ESU website.
+December 2021 ESU sends interview materials to Regional Chairs.
+January 14, 2022 Deadline for completed SSE applications to be submitted to school SSE Coordinator and onto the ESU.
 ESU sends applications to appropriate Regional Chairs.

-February 5-19, 2018 Regional interviews (conducted in-person or digitally).

-February 21, 2018 Date for Regional Chairs to submit evaluations and ratings to ESU SSE their status.
+February 1-10, 2022 Regional interviews (conducted in-person or digitally).
+February 22, 2022 Date for Regional Chairs to submit evaluations and ratings to ESU SSE Committee.
+By early March, 2022 ESU notifies finalists, alternate candidates, their schools, and families of their status.
+Mid-April 2022 ESU notifies successful students of placement in a British school.
+May 1, 2022 \$2,000 non-refundable administrative program fee is due to ESU National upon receipt of invoice.
+Summer 2022 Obtain student visa and plane tickets.

-Committee.

-Mid-March 2018 ESU notifies finalists, alternate candidates, their schools, and families of upon receipt of invoice.

-Mid-April 2018 ESU notifies successful students of placement in a British school.

-Late April 2018 \$2,000 non-refundable administrative program fee is due to ESU National

-Summer 2018 Obtain student visa and plane tickets.
 SSE Orientation in New York City.

-September 2018 School starts in the United Kingdom.
+September 2022 School starts in the United Kingdom.